7 Tips on How to Respond to a Rejection Email (with examples)

 4. Make Yourself Available

-Again, don’t leave the conversation before expressing that you’re still interested.
-Businesses lose employees all the time for a variety of reasons and the hiring process is often complicated.
+Let the employer know you are always available to chat and discuss additional opportunities.
+Again, don’t leave the conversation before expressing your interest.
+Businesses lose employees all the time for various reasons, and the hiring process is often complicated.

 5. Use LinkedIn

-LinkedIn is a great tool for keeping connected with colleagues, companies and other workers within your industry.
+LinkedIn is a great tool for keeping connected with colleagues, companies, and other workers within your industry.
 If you haven’t already, look up the recruiter or hiring team on LinkedIn for the company you are applying for.
 Send them a connection request and see what happens.

+There are two major advantages to this connection request.
 First, you make a connection within the company.
-That individual you connect with might reach out if any future opportunities open up.
+That individual you connect with might reach out if future opportunities open up.

 6. Take notes

-7. Ask that they keep you in mind then Keep Searching
+7. Ask that they keep you in mind, then Keep Searching

 keep job searching meme